tarakiyee/funder-guide-draft/draft-tarakiyee-funder-guide.md

 There are several technical standards organisations and they don't all operate the same way.
 It's important for funders to understand this to determine the most effective way to engage with the standards process.
 While this guide primarily focuses on the IETF, it's important to note this here to give the full picture.

 - **IETF**: Emphasizes "rough consensus and running code," open participation, and voluntary adoption.
-- **W3C**: A vendor forum focused on web standards, strong industry membership and stringent patent policies.
+- **W3C**: Global vendor-neutral forum for open web standards, royalty-free to boost adoption, rigorous consideration of accessibility, internationalization, privacy, and security.
 - **IEEE**: Develops standards through formal balloting processes with strict membership rules.
 - **ISO**: Creates international standards through national body representation.